Massless finite and infinite spin representations of Poincar\'{e} group in six dimensions: Introduction

 Study of the various aspects of field theory in higher dimensions attracts much attention due to the remarkable and sometimes even unexpected properties at classical and quantum levels.
 Many of such properties are closely related to superstring theory which may be treated as a theory of infinite number of higher spin fields in higher dimensional space-time (see e.g. \cite{GSW}).
 In particular, the low-energy limits of superstring theory are supersymmetric gauge theories and supergravity in ten dimensions that after reduction yield to field models in dimensions from ten to four.
 Since the details of field theories are essentially defined by the space-time symmetry, it seems useful to focus an attention on studying the diverse specific properties of symmetry groups in the higher dimensions.

 The fundamental space-time background in relativistic theory is Minkowski space where the basic symmetry is described by Poincar\'{e} group.
 Theory of unitary irreducible representations of Poincar\'{e} group in four dimensions was constructed in the pioneer papers \cite{Wigner39,Wigner47,BargWigner}.
-Review of the unitary irreducible representations in higher dimensions and their applications for constructing the relativistic field equations is given in lectures \cite{BekBoul} (see also the recent paper \cite{Wein}).
+The aspects of unitary irreducible representations in higher dimensions and their applications are considered in the papers \cite{BKRX}, \cite{KR}, \cite{BekBoul03}, \cite{BekBoul07}, \cite{BBAST} and in lectures \cite{BekBoul} (see also the recent paper \cite{Wein}).
 Although the generic scheme of constructing the representations of the Poincar\'{e} group in any dimension seems can be realized on the base of known method of induced representations (see e.g. \cite{BR}, \cite{IR}), many specific aspects important for classical and quantum field theory deserve a separate attention and require independent study.
 Some of such aspects are appropriate only for each concrete dimension and can not be formulated at once for all dimensions.
 For example, the spinor representations of the Lie algebra of multidimensional Lorenz group are defined independently for each space-time dimension.
-Therefore one can expect that a structure of relativistic symmetry representations in higher dimensions is much more reacher and more complicated then in the four-dimensional Minkowski space.
+Therefore one can expect that the structure of relativistic symmetry representations in higher dimensions is much reacher and more complicated then in the four-dimensional Minkowski space.

 In this letter we construct the massless finite and infinite spin irreducible representations of the Lie algebra of the Poincar\'{e} group in six-dimensional Minkowski space.
 Some aspects of such representations are considered in papers \cite{MezRTown14}, \cite{AMezTown} however many issues, especially the infinite spin representations, were not addressed and complete analysis was not done.
 Recently there was the paper \cite{KuzP} where the unitary irreducible massless representations of the Poincar\'{e} group in five-dimensional Minkowski space were constructed and some issues related to representations in arbitrary dimensions were briefly studied and the representations of super Poincar\'{e} group were considered.
 The infinite spin representations were not addressed.